Kleinman Birol Fellowship at the International Energy Agency

 About the IEA

-The International Energy Agency (IEA) is an intergovernmental organization committed to advancing security of energy supply, economic growth and environmental sustainability through energy policy co-operation.
-The IEA operates as an autonomous body within the framework of the Organisation for Economic Co-operation and Development.
+The International Energy Agency is an intergovernmental organization committed to advancing security of energy supply, economic growth, and environmental sustainability through energy policy co-operation.
+The IEA is based in Paris, France and operates as an autonomous body within the framework of the Organisation for Economic Co-operation and Development.

 - a keen interest in all aspects of energy investment and business and financing models, including fossil fuels, renewables, electricity and energy efficiency;

-- training in finance and/or economics, including quantitative economic or financial analysis;
+- training in finance, engineering and/or economics, including quantitative economic or financial analysis;

-To apply, please send a resume and a 2-10 page writing sample in English of a publication, research paper, article or assignment on a relevant topic to Mollie Simon (email@example.com).
+To apply, please send a statement of interest, a resume, and a 2-10 page writing sample in English of a publication, research paper, article or assignment on a relevant topic to Kimberle Szczurowski (firstname.lastname@example.org).